neithere/argh/docs/tutorial.rst

     $ ./script.py load fixture.yaml --format=yaml

 I guess you get the picture.
 Still, there's much more to commands than this.
-You'll want to provide help per commands and per argument, you will want to specify aliases, data types, namespaces and... just read on.
+You'll want to provide help per command and per argument, you will want to specify aliases, data types, namespaces and... just read on.

 Declaring commands